julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-The social fabrics of both IIIF and Linked Art demonstrate the value of collaborative standards and community-driven development.
-Similarly, the PIA research project presents a unique opportunity to explore LOUD standards in a practical setting.

-Using three collections from the photo archives of Cultural Anthropology Switzerland as examples, PIA has developed interfaces that support indexing and interaction with digital resources, and are designed to foster reflective engagement with archival content.

 PIA provided an opportunity to demonstrate how it could act as a testbed for the implementation of LOUD standards and to benefit from the best practices and tools created by the communities.
+PIA has developed interfaces that support indexing and interaction with digital resources, and are designed to foster reflective engagement.

  -->